Skip to main content Skip to footer

 This dimension relates to the actual or specific time in history that impacts Pacific people.

-For diasporas from the Pacific living here in New Zealand will have a different understanding of mental distress.
-Thinking about the knowledge of mental health being passed down, your project could look at combatting negative stereotypes around living with mental distress.
+Pacific diasporas living in New Zealand might have a different understanding of mental distress.
+You could think about the knowledge of mental health being passed down through generations, with the aim of helping to end mental distress discrimination.

 Context

 This dimension relates to the where/how/what and the meaning it has for that person or people.
-The context can be concerning Pacific Island-reared people or New Zealand-reared people.
-Other contexts include country of residence, legal, politics and socioeconomics.
+Other contexts can include the country of residence; legal, political and socioeconomic matters.

-Your project looks to redefine what mental distress looks like for Pacific populations here in New Zealand.
-Using non-traditional ways to change the behaviours of elders who have a more traditional mindset when it comes to mental health.
+Your project could look to redefine what mental distress looks like for Pacific populations in New Zealand – for example, using non-traditional ways to change the behaviours of elders who have a more traditional mindset about mental health.